 where $\hslash$ is the Planck constant, $m$ is the particle mass, $K$ is the average kinetic energy of the substance, and $K/\mathcal{N}$ is an intensive quantity, e.g., $K/\mathcal{N}=3k_BT/2$ for classical gases.
-The condition \eqref{class} bounds the mechanical work of reversible isothermal engines: $W^{\textnormal{M}}=-W^{\textnormal{C}}=\int_{\textnormal{cycle}}\mu\,\textnormal{d}\mathcal{N}\ll\mathcal{O}(\max V)$, where $\max V$ is the maximum volume attained during the cycle (see Appendix \ref{app.class}).
-Since quantum gases are not constrained by Eq.~\eqref{class}, classical engines provide a load per volume \eqref{load.rev} much smaller than quantum engines at comparable masses and energy densities.
-Another consequence of the constraint \eqref{class} is that the chemical potential of the classical van der Waals gas is always negative, thus preventing maximum efficiency, as detailed in Appendix \ref{app.class}, contrary to what happens with the quantum van der Waals gas (see appendix \ref{vanderWaals}).
+The condition \eqref{class} bounds the mechanical work of reversible isothermal engines: $W^{\textnormal{M}}=-W^{\textnormal{C}}=\int_{\textnormal{cycle}}\mu\,\textnormal{d}\mathcal{N}\ll\mathcal{O}(\max V)$, where $\max V$ is the maximum volume attained during the cycle (see appendix \ref{app.class}).
+Since quantum gases are not constrained by Eq.~\eqref{class}, quantum engines provide a load per volume \eqref{load.rev} much larger than classical engines at comparable masses and energy densities.
+Another consequence of the constraint \eqref{class} is that the chemical potential of the classical van der Waals gas is always negative, thus preventing maximum efficiency, as detailed in appendix \ref{app.class}, contrary to what happens with the quantum van der Waals gas (see appendix \ref{vanderWaals}).

-The rest of the paper is dedicated to concrete cycles where the efficinecy $\eta_{\textnormal{rev}}$ is maximised with quantum degenerate gases, while small efficiency and load are obtained in the classical regime.
-Ideal homogeneous gases are discussed, and similar behaviours extend to interacting models that do not limit the efficiency range (as those discussed above), and in the presence of general trapping potentials and density of states \cite{deGroot1950,Oliva1989,Yan1999,MartinezHerrera2019,Momeni2020} that do not alter the qualitative behaviours of homogeneous gases (e.g., the monotonicity and the (un)boundedness of the average particle number discussed in Appendix \ref{app.ideal}).
+The rest of the paper is dedicated to concrete cycles where the efficiency $\eta_{\textnormal{rev}}$ is maximised with quantum degenerate gases, while small efficiency and load are obtained in the classical regime.
+Ideal homogeneous gases are discussed, and similar behaviours extend to interacting models that do not limit the efficiency range (as those discussed above), and in the presence of general trapping potentials and density of states \cite{deGroot1950,Oliva1989,Yan1999,MartinezHerrera2019,Momeni2020} that do not alter the qualitative behaviours of homogeneous gases (e.g., the monotonicity and the (un)boundedness of the average particle number discussed in appendix \ref{app.ideal}).